TomKiWorld/fun-with-images-api/README.md

 `heroku pg:info` to see connection info.

 `heroku pg:psql` to enter edit mode, from here follow steps 5 to 7 from local setup.

+Other commands:

+`heroku logs --tail` to connect to Heroku server and see logs.

 **Don't forget to add the Visitor profile!!**